-This page has been created to give you all the information you need to prepare for your online interview for MSci Nurse Paramedic.
+This page gives you all the information you need for preparation for your online interview for MSci Nurse Paramedic.
 It is essential that you read all of the sections carefully.

 - There will be no requirement for you to attend the University at this time – your online interview will be conducted remotely using Microsoft Teams.

-- You need to confirm that you will attend your interview via UCAS Track.
+- You need to confirm that you will attend your interview via UCAS Hub

-- You can view the date and time of your interview on UCAS Track.
-Please note, you will receive your specific individual joining link prior to your interview.
-Please contact [email protected], if you do not receive your link.
+- You can view the date of your interview on UCAS Hub.
+Please note, you will receive your specific time and individual joining link prior to your interview.
+Please click to accept your individual joining link as soon as you receive your email.

 If you do not already have Microsoft Teams, you can download this online.